 Because when everyone around you feels good because of you, you’ll be in the company of those who support you most.

 Do you think I’m being a little selfish by wanting you to feel empowered and feel good about yourself?
 You bet I am.
 After all, by you listening to this show, you empower me.
 I know it may sound silly, but I’m telling you, when you empower others, you empower yourself.
 So thank you for listening.

 It’s simple, let go of your ego, and you’ll feel peaceful.
 But then what?
-If you are the type of person that is motivated internally and don’t need ego to feed that motivation, then you are certainly evolved and I applaud you.
+If you are the type of person that is motivated internally who doesn’t need ego to feed that motivation, then you are certainly evolved and I applaud you.

 But if you’re like me and want to utilize what I think is the wonderful gift of ego, then learning to build it in a healthy way that benefits you and everyone around you is a path to enlightenment.
-After all, if you have developed just as much compassion as ego, then you are already at a balanced space within and outside of you.
+After all, if you have developed just as much compassion as ego, then you are already in a balanced space.